 I invested in my first DSRL camera Nikon D60 when my husband and I were about to get married, it was the perfect time to get one!
 But it took me a long time though before I opened a user manual and really knew how to use it properly.
 Once I decided to learn photography and build strong relationship with my camera my go-to lens was the 35mm f/1.8.
 Always remember that your camera is just a tool, the same as a pen or a brush.
 Exploring its possibilities and experimenting is a natural part of the creation process.
 Making first steps and learning the basics is tough, but you don't have to try everything.
 My greatest advise to you is to get to know your camera to be able to take control of it.

-This is what I mean, the first image I took before I was shooting in manual and the second image is when I started to learn shooting in manual mode:
+This is what I mean, the first image I took before I was shooting in manual and the second image is when I've just started to learn shooting in manual mode:

 You don't need a very expensive camera to take beautiful image but you should cover enough of the basics to get you in control of your camera.